 One of Skeena's core values is to respect and protect the land for future generations.
 Skeena's employees, contractors and leadership live these values while conducting Skeena's operations.
-A key example of this commitment to Skeena's core values is the donation of the Spectrum property to create the nature conservancy further described near the end of the following section "Social - Relations with Indigenous Communities."
+A key example of this commitment to Skeena's core values was the donation of the Spectrum property to create the nature conservancy further described below in the section "Relations with Indigenous Communities."